spacetelescope/crds/docs/users_guide/source/top_level_use.rst

                        ...
                     }

-         Alternately,  a string specifying the full path of a dataset from which CRDS will extract header values.
+                 Alternately,  parameters can be a string specifying the full path of a dataset from which CRDS will extract header values.

                  str

                  e.g. "/where/it/is/j8bt05njq_raw.fits"

         reftypes :    A list of reference type names,  where each reftype is the keyword used to record that kind of reference file in a dataset header.

-                    [ str ]

                     e.g.  [ 'darkfile', 'biasfile']

-                    If reftypes is None,  return all reference types defined by the instrument mapping for the instrument specified in `header_parameters`.
+                    If reftypes is None,  return all reference types defined by the instrument mapping for the instrument specified in `parameters`.

         context :   The name of the pipeline context mapping which should be used to define best reference lookup rules,  or None.
 If